brandondombrowsky/BastCastle/README.md

 6. Paste `<device id>` of your smart plug and click submit.
 7. Repeat 4-6 times for each additional plug.

+If adding new devices after 1st install, you will also need to add their local IPs to the EC2 instance's wireguard config file.
+Follow the steps from EC2 configuration, but instead of copying and pasting the whole document, simply add the device's local IP to the list of allowed IPs towards the bottom of the document.

 #### ZemiSmart Curtain Motor
 1. Log into Tuya IoT platform account.
 Select "Cloud" from left toolbar and click "Create Cloud Project" on the following screen.
 2. Fil in the Create Cloud Project form as follows: